CAS Advsign Tykeson Hall hero

 How can pre-health advisors help me throughout my pre-health journey?
 How often should I meet with a pre-health advisor?

 Pre-Health advisors can assist students who are exploring health professions, all the way through the application process for health graduate school.
 If you plan to take a gap year(s), don’t worry!
 We allow students to use our services up to three after graduation.
+Exceptions are made if it is your first or second time applying to health graduate school.

 Can I study abroad and still complete pre-health coursework?

 Studying abroad or completing internships abroad is a great way to gain healthcare or non-healthcare-related experience.
 While we encourage students to study abroad, it is important to be mindful of a few implications of doing so.
 Studying abroad during the academic year can interfere with the science sequences.
-So while iIt is still possible to study abroad during the academic year, you should know that you will need to do some creative academic planning with your advisor to complete your science sequences -- potentially including extending your graduation timeline or taking summer classes.
+So while it is still possible to study abroad during the academic year, you should know that you will need to do some creative academic planning with your advisor to complete your science sequences - potentially extending your graduation timeline or taking summer classes.
 Because of the structure of UO's summer terms, which consist of (three consecutive four-week intensive sessions), students can have the opportunity to complete a yearlong sequence within one summer for certain science subjects.

 Other options to consider are: doing a summer study abroad or internship abroad program.
 We do not recommend taking prerequisite courses while abroad.